-There’s no underestimating the power of good lighting.
-For someone with low vision, the brighter the lighting, the better.
+If you live with low vision, (or even if you don’t) the power of good lighting is second to none.
+The brighter the lighting, the better.
 Dimly-lit homes will make it difficult to complete everyday tasks.

-Our occupational therapists have put together some tips for improved lighting, which can impact your ability to read, write, cook and enjoy hobbies and pastimes.
+Our occupational therapists have put together some tips for improved lighting, which can increase your ability to read, write, cook and enjoy hobbies and pastimes.

 - General lighting